ohNOitsRO/team-profile-generator/README.md

 ## Description

-A simple CLI application that helps you build an employee team page.
+A simple CLI node application that helps you build an employee team page.
 Quickly generate an HTML template with information gathered from user inputs for a Manager, Engineers and Interns.

-Check out the webapge: https://ohNOitsRo.github.io/weather-dashboard
+Check out the webapge: https://ohNOitsRo.github.io/team-profile-generator

 ## Table of Contents